 Some of the e-commerce businesses are expert in user personalization in a non-direct way.
 The process might seem strange to certain users.
 Hence, it is best to weave it in a nonchalant manner.
 It is so to not let users feel that their every move is spied.

 Let’s assume, a buyer cancels an impulsive shopping order.
 But, you can use this information to personalize their homepage.
 In such cases, the user is shown similar products to the ones that were canceled earlier to re-target a missed conversion.
 In this manner, the information is used to personalize a sections that they navigate by giving them the ‘suggested products’.
-Your e-commerce conversion rate shoot up drastically by implementing such techniques.
+Your e-commerce conversion rate shoots up drastically by implementing such techniques.

 This serves as one of smartest ways to re-target a missed conversion.
 Consider it as one more chance to convert the future visits of such users driving towards sales.